Tomiwa-Oladejo/Portfolio/index.md

 ### [Email Spam Filter](./Email-Spam-Filter.html)

-> *   Engineered a machine-learning-based spam detection system leveraging Python and TensorFlow frameworks.
+> *   Engineered a deep learning-based email spam filter using TensorFlow and Keras, implementing a neural network with embedding, flatten, and dense layers to classify spam and non-spam messages with high        accuracy.
-> *   Applied sophisticated preprocessing techniques such as tokenization and stop-word elimination to optimise dataset accuracy.
+> *   Applied advanced NLP techniques including tokenization, stop-word removal, and punctuation stripping to pre-process text data, ensuring optimized input for the model and improved classification              performance.
-> *   Evaluated algorithmic performance through rigorous testing, documenting results in an extensive technical report.
+> *   Evaluated model performance using accuracy and AUC metrics; demonstrated the model’s ability to generalize by successfully predicting spam in previously unseen data, highlighting practical application       for real-world email security systems.

 ### [Vulnerability Assessment and Penetration Testing](./Vulnerability-Assessment-and-Penetration-Testing.html)